rcurran1/istio.github.io/_blog/2018/soft-multitenancy.md

     app: details
   namespace: ns-1
 ```

+## Summary and future work
+The evaluation performed indicates Istio has sufficient capabilities and security to meet a small number
+of multitenant use cases.
+It also shows that Istio and Kubernetes can NOT provide sufficient capabilities
+and security for many other use cases.
+Especially use cases that require complete security and isolation
+between the tenants that may be malicous.
+The improvements required to reach this next level of security
+and isolation are more in Kubernetes or container technology than improvements in Istio capabilities.

+From the perspective of Istio improvements the most obvious next features would be to allow a single Istio
+control plane to control mulitple meshes.
+Then possibly have a single mesh that can host different tenants
+with some level of isolation and security between the tenants.

 ## Issues
 * The CA (Certificate Authority) and mixer Istio pod logs using the *istio-system* `namespace`
 contained 'info' messages for *istio-system1*.